giacomolozito/backup-scripts/README.md

-# borg-scripts
+# backup-scripts

-Set of bash scripts to simplify backups with [borg](https://www.borgbackup.org/).
+Set of bash scripts to manage scheduled backups with [Borg](https://www.borgbackup.org/).
 These are for my personal use, but shared with the open source community in case anyone finds them useful.

 ### Setup